 One of the biggest concerns travel nurses have is finding housing for their next assignment.
 Finding housing for a job you don’t even have yet is tricky, especially when it’s only temporary.
 At LRS Healthcare, we want to make sure our nurses don’t just find a place to stay; we want to find them a great place to live.
 That’s why we have our own housing specialist on staff to help find the perfect place for each individual travel nurse.

-We asked our Housing Coordinator, Kati Fletcher, to answer a few questions about what exactly she does.
+We asked one of our Housing Coordinators to answer a few questions about what exactly she does.

 What exactly do you do for LRS, in summary?